-I am a Lecturer in Cognitive Science, at the University of Reading, UK, affiliated to the Cybernetics Research Group in the School of Systems Engineering and the Centre for Integrative Neuroscience and Neurodynamics.
+I am a tenured Lecturer in Cognitive Science, at the University of Reading, UK, affiliated to the School of Systems Engineering and the Centre for Integrative Neuroscience and Neurodynamics.
 My group and part of the Brain Embodiment Laboratory.

 Before starting in Reading as a Lecturer, I was a postdoctoral Research Assistant at Goldsmiths Univ.
 London, where I developed a theoretical framework for information processing based on interaction, as an alternative to computationalism.
 Before that, I was the recipient of a Fellowship for Prospective Researchers, awarded by Swiss National Science Foundation, which I used to join Prof. Murray Shanahan's Cognitive Robotics group at Imperial College London.
 During this time, I contributed to the development of NeMo, a modelling platform for spiking neurons using GPUs.